 Duterte arrived at New Hope Village in Brgy.
 Sta.
 Elena, Tacloban City on Wednesday, January 25 to inspect the government’s P290 million housing program for the typhoon survivors.

 The New Hope Village is just one of the government’s housing projects for families affected by Typhoon Yolanda.

-In his message, Duterte said he was angered by the government’s inability to immediately provide shelter to the survivors three years after Typhoon Yolanda struck Eastern Visayas.
+In his message, Duterte expressed anger at the government’s inability to immediately provide shelter to the survivors three years after Typhoon Yolanda struck Eastern Visayas.

-He visited Tacloban City in November last year, and was surprised after knowing that only 28 families were relocated few years after the disaster.
+He visited Tacloban City in November last year and was surprised to learn that only 28 families had been relocated a few years after the disaster.

 “Galit ako kasi three years after, iyan lang ang natrabaho ng gobyerno.
-And the first time I came here, I was not really very pleased,” the President said.
+I was not really very pleased when I first came here,” the President said.